 Great talent is getting harder and harder to attract, retain, and engage.
 The perfect solution for that is lifestyle benefits - benefits that support employees' whole selves and whole lives beyond a paycheck.

 Lifestyle benefits have emerged as one of the biggest focus areas for people operations leaders today.
 We'll dive into all of their advantages later in this guide, but to put it simply - it's because...

-What used to be unique lifestyle benefits (also sometimes called perks) - things like unlimited coffee, free food and the ability to work remote - are now so standard that current and prospective employees of your organization aren't going to be very impressed if that's all you've got.
+What used to be unique lifestyle benefits (also sometimes called perks) - things like unlimited coffee, free food, and the ability to work remotely - are now so standard that current and prospective employees of your organization aren't going to be very impressed if that's all you've got.

 Here's what is covered in this guide: